Kong/kong/README.md

 - **Cluster Awarness**: All Kongs auto-join the cluster keeping config updated across nodes.
 - **Scalability**: Distributed by nature, Kong scales horizontally simply by adding nodes.
 - **Performance**: Kong handles load with ease by scaling and using NGINX at the core.
-- **Developer Portal**: With [Gelato](https://docs.gelato.io/guides/using-gelato-with-kong), build beautiful portals for easy developer on-boarding.
+- **Developer Portal**: With [Gelato](https://docs.gelato.io/guides/using-gelato-with-kong) integration, build beautiful portals for easy developer on-boarding.
 - **Plugins**: Extendable architecture for adding functionality to Kong and APIs.
   - **OAuth2.0**: Add easily an OAuth2.0 authentication to your APIs.
   - **Logging**: Log requests and responses to your system over HTTP, TCP, UDP or to disk.